gergelyszaz/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay/02-patching-liferay.markdown

 - `source`: Shows the source differences between the two patch levels.
 - `files`: Shows a list of the modified files.
 - `fixed-issues`: Shows a list of LPS/LPE issues from our issue tracking system.
+- `collisions`: Shows a list of modified files which collide with deployed plugins.

 For detailed usage information, run `patching-tool help diff`.